 Over recent months in the US, people have been resigning from their places of employment.
-True, many have done so in reaction to the vaccination requirements.
+True, many have done so in reaction to the COVID-19 vaccination requirements.
 However, there is another side to this phenomenon – people have been loaded with additional work and aren’t able to cope.
 This is leading to burnout.

-Instead, many average hardworking folk that you would never have thought would resign are resigning simply because they feel totally burnt out.
+Instead, many average hardworking folks that you would never have thought would resign are resigning simply because they feel totally burnt out.
 Yes, Richard could have gone to his employer with a list of his tasks showing what he had been expected to do.
 He could have laid out the time each task takes an efficient worker, showing his overload.
 However there could have been one of three reactions: the boss could have understood and looked at finding a solution; the boss could have stated that Richard was still required to cover all the set tasks; or thirdly, the boss could have been irritated by the interruption of his own time by a seemingly spurious complaint.
 Nevertheless, with people leaving their positions and others having to step in to take over their work, the pressure soon mounts.

 It is a fact that companies demand the maximum output from their workers.
 If one employee leaves, the job that has burnt him out will simply be laid on another worker, who may already be working to capacity.
-Companies must therefore find ways of improving efficiency in the workplace − having skilled, highly paid workers do time-consuming work is not an efficient solution.
+Companies must therefore find ways of improving efficiency quickly in the workplace − having skilled, reliable, highly paid workers do time-consuming work is not an efficient solution.
 Companies are better advised to engage the services of more affordable, super-flexible remote assistants.
 All mundane tasks can be offloaded onto a remote worker such as a remote personal assistant who will add value to your company without being overpriced.